Best National Parks For A Campervan Winter Getaway

 With its incredible geology, Glacier is simply magical, especially during the winter.
-Apgar Village, 11 miles of Going-to-the-Sun and about a mile on the east side of the park, are maintained during the winter and available for you to explore.
+Apgar Village, 11 miles of Going-to-the-Sun Road, and about a mile on the east side of the park, are maintained during the winter and available for you to explore.
 Be sure to check that the roads are open before you start your journey!

 Glacier National Park is a phenomenal place to break out the cross country skis or snowshoes.
 Snowshoe walks and tours in these open areas are available for you to book to get the most out of your time there.
 The Apgar visitor center is open during the winter months if you plan to DIY it and want to get tips and advice from park rangers.

 The trails!
 Oh, the trails!
 Almost all of them stay open during the winter.
 Even if you’ve hiked there before, you’re in for an entirely new experience in the winter months.
 Can you imagine the striking red sandstone set against the contrast of a fresh layer of snow?
 We can!

 Our favorite part of Zion is The Narrows hike!
 But there’s also Angels Landing, Hidden Canyon, Observation Point, too many to name them all!

 Just remember, some of the hikes- particularly the Narrows where it starts cooling off in the evenings in the Summer- can get pretty chilly.
 So make sure to account for that with the proper hiking gear — a dry suit, or a dry pack.